Reducing The Rate Of Abandoned Shopping Carts In International eCommerce

 Additionally, different cultures have different tolerances for the length of the check out process, the methods used to gather information (multi-step checkouts don’t do as well in Asia as in Europe for example), or they are unaccustomed to seeing additional costs like shipping and handling added at the last minute.

 The value of testing can’t be stressed enough here.
 Even in English speaking markets, using the words “Go” or “Next” on an interstitial page submission button is more effective in getting customers to place their orders than “Submit.”
-This is not the case for every market though and testing different copy for these simple “Buy” buttons can make all the difference in changing abandoned carts to purchased orders.
+This is not the case for every market though.
+Testing different copy for these simple “Buy” buttons can make all the difference in changing abandoned carts to purchased orders.

 Influencing Shopper Behavior

 In addition, different cultures put varying weights on product reviews from other buyers.
 Don’t underestimate the power of a well-placed product review in the checkout process.
-Chinese customers for example are known to rely far more heavily on peer reviews than their Western counterparts.
-In fact, customers in Chinese markets are almost twice as likely to make a purchasing decision based on a recommendation from friends or family than those in America.
+Chinese customers for example rely far more heavily on peer reviews than their Western counterparts.
+In fact, customers in Chinese markets are almost twice as likely to make a purchasing decision based on a recommendation from friends or family than Americans.
 This means that social site integrated review widgets that appear as part of the “check out now or keep shopping” phase can have outsized impact on sale completion rates.

-The keys to addressing shopping cart abandonment come down to gathering data and then determining if you have a simple translation that needs fixing or a more complicated cultural difference that needs a more involved solution.
-This variation is why Glyph has concentrated on a “total market” approach to translation work – when clients come to us for help with international ecommerce, we want to be able to dive into the potential cultural issues as easily as we can offer up a simple translation solution.
+The keys to reducing abandoned cart rate come down to gathering data and then determining if you have a simple translation that needs fixing or a more complicated cultural difference that needs a more involved solution.
+This variation is why Glyph has concentrated on a “total market” approach to translation work – when clients come to us for help with international ecommerce and retail translation needs, we want to be able to dive into the potential cultural issues as easily as we can offer up a simple translation solution.

 LET’S DO THIS!